MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 #### Fixture Scope

-By default the fixture has the scope of "function".
+By default, the fixture has the scope of "function".
 This means a new object is created for each test function.
 For example, consider adding the following test which moves the carbon atom in our methane molecule.

 ~~~
 def test_move_methane(methane_molecule):